t-sasaki915/hmake/README.md

 # hmake
-Reproduction of GNU make with more powerful syntaxes
+GNU make-like software with more powerful and human-readable syntaxes